asonix/http-signatures/README.md

         .launch();
 }
 ```

-### Testing
-Since examples could have tests, they get compiled during a `cargo test`.
-Be sure to run `cargo test --all-features`.

 ### Contributing
 Please be aware that all code contributed to this project will be licensed under the GPL version 3.